acatinon/lgo-proxy/docs/docker.md

 Replace `<your_tokens_location>` with the tokens location on your host.

-You can target another environment with another variable: `-e LGO_ENV=sandbox`.
+You can target another environment with another variable: `-e LGO_ENV=markets-sandbox`.

 You may use or not the provided restart policy in example.
 See [docker documentation](https://docs.docker.com/engine/reference/run/#restart-policies---restart) for more details.